 Hard-Sided Spinner Suitcase

-We each have one large hard-sided suitcase that we use for long road trips, air travel and cruising.
+We each have medium and large hard-sided suitcases that we use for long road trips, air travel and cruising.
 Sometimes we’ll each pack a suitcase and sometimes we share one.
-Yes, ours is large and a bit of a struggle to get under the bed and out of the way on a cruise; otherwise, it’s just about perfect.

 Wheeled Garment Bag